Biogas Production ebook horizontal banner ad.

 Top 12 Silage Clamp Tips

-In the video embedded below, we provide our, top dozen silage clamp tips.
-These are top tips for the care and legally compliant operation of AD feedstock storage in the UK, in accordance with the Defra SSAFO regulations.
+Here is our top dozen silage clamp tips.
+These practical tips focus on the safe, efficient and legally compliant operation of AD feedstock storage in the UK, aligned with Defra SSAFO guidance.

-6. Leaving clamps open at both ends while feeding the digester increases the overall footprint without any meaningful operational benefits.
+6. Be efficient with clamp footprint: Leaving clamps open at both ends while feeding the digester increases the overall clamp footprint and can increase exposure to air without operational benefit.
+Plan fill and feed‑out sequences to minimise the open surface area.

-7. Placing a layer of at least a grab depth of fresh grass on top of a whole crop (e.g. maize silage) filled clamp prior to sealing the clamp and consolidating can improve silage quality.
+7. Use a protective fresh grass layer: Placing a layer the depth of a grab of fresh grass on top of whole‑crop clamps (for example maize) before sealing and consolidation can reduce surface spoilage and improve final silage quality.

 What is a Silage Clamp?